zenglab-pku/TARDIS/docs/source/Local Module.rst

 .. note::

-    Chi-square test ranking requires clustering information.
+    Aitchison distance ranking requires clustering information.
 Make sure to perform clustering on your data first.
     The test evaluates whether guides show significantly different patterns across clusters compared to the control.

 All chi-square test results are stored in the :py:attr:`adata.uns` attribute named 'Chi2 p-value' by default.